nodejs/quic/doc/api/quic.md

 * Type: {BigInt}

-A `BigInt` representing the maximum number of in flight bytes recorded for this `QuicSession`.
+A `BigInt` representing the maximum number of in-flight bytes recorded for this `QuicSession`.

 #### quicsession.maxStreams